paulstothard/helpful_commands/README.md

 git commit --amend --no-edit
 ```

-### To push a commit on your local branch to a remote repository
+### Push a commit on your local branch to a remote repository

 ```bash
 git push <remote> <branch>